Staff & Board of Directors

 jane@frenchmanbay.org

 As the Outreach Coordinator and a member of the Communications & Community Engagement team, Jane assists with designing, leading, and promoting community programming and events.
 Jane graduated from the University of Maine with a Bachelors in Art Education and is passionate about creating dynamic and inclusive educational opportunities for coastal Maine’s communities.
 She has previously served as the Program Coordinator for the Seal Cove Auto Museum, where she built programs with the goal of increasing accessibility to local schools and families.
-Jane grew up around Mount Desert Island and now lives in Surry with her partner, Jay and dog, Moxie.
+Jane grew up in Lamoine and now lives in Surry with her partner, Jay and dog, Moxie.
 They enjoy paddle boarding in their downtime and going on roadtrips.